 The news of a pregnancy 0ften elicits a range of emotions akin to a roller coaster.
 Whether the news is long awaited or unexpected, moms-to-be are often overwhelmed by the wealth of knowledge and opinion that immediately becomes important.
 We’ve had the privilege of partnering with a local teen maternity home and it reminds how important it is that appropriate prenatal, post-partum, and well child care be available and accessed to ensure the best possible immediate and long-term health for both mother and baby.
 Here are some tips for a healthy pregnancy and birth.

 Tips for a Healthy Pregnancy and Birth

-- Wear your seat belt.
 It’s tempting, with your newfound girth, to forgo strapping in.
 The lap portion of your seat belt should be placed under the abdomen as low as possible on the hips and across the upper thighs, never above the abdomen.
 When possible, sit as far from the airbags as you can.

 Know what to expect- before, during, and after pregnancy.
 Knowing what is typical and healthy helps you know when/what to report to your healthcare provider.
 It enables you to identify potential concerns and helps you make informed decisions.
 The American College of Obstetricians and Gynecologists (ACOG) advises against elective deliveries before 39 weeks of pregnancy, including cesarean sections unless medically necessary.

 Whether you’ve decided to pursue an adoption plan or to parent your child, having a baby is a big deal.
 It’s important to ask for, and accept, help when you need it.
 Knowing who to talk to in regards to your parenting or adoption plan is essential.